 Our campus is small by design, which gives it a private school atmosphere where parents, faculty, and staff can work together for the benefit of each child.
-Though it may seem like a small private school, it is an established, tuition-free public school of choice.

 Classical education helped to propel Western Civilization to the top of the world in civic institutions, personal liberty, philanthropy, economic enterprise, technological innovation, and relative safety and security.
 It is rooted in an approach from ancient Greece and Rome that developed over a long period of time in the West.